-H. INDIVIDUAL SERVICE STRATEGY (ISS) PLAN
+I. INDIVIDUAL SERVICE STRATEGY (ISS) PLAN

 The ISS begins with an interactive discussion between the participant and Subrecipient, resulting in a mutually developed plan.
 The Subrecipient shall develop an ISS for each eligible participant based on the results of an objective assessment.
-The ISS must be directly linked to one (1) or more of the WIOA OSY Performance Measures mentioned on page 14 of this document and identify career pathways that include:
+The ISS must be directly linked to one (1) or more of the WIOA Youth Performance Measures mentioned on pages 16-17 of this Exhibit A and identify career pathways that include:

-- Education and employment goals (including, in appropriate circumstances, nontraditional employment): - · Appropriate achievement objectives; and - Appropriate services for the participant considering the results of the objective Assessment.
+- Education and employment goals (including, in appropriate circumstances, nontraditional employment): - Appropriate achievement objectives; and - Appropriate services for the participant considering the results of the objective Assessment.